 The phases of Heath Hen de-extinction encompasses five stages: in silico, in vitro, in vivo, ex situ, and in situ.
 These five stages can be grouped into three overarching phases given their overlapping and interdependent technologies and resources: genome research, revival, and restoration.
 This basic structure will be the same for all avian genetic rescue efforts, although the unique traits of every species will demand different innovative techniques at various stages in the process.
 Some aspects unique to the Heath Hen are:

-We know the Heath Hen is extremely closely related to living members of its genus, the North American prairie chicken.
-Unlike some other extinct birds, the Heath Hen has few visible differences to its living relatives.
-Also, historic records do not detail the Heath Hen’s life history enough to distinguish unique behaviors from its living relatives.
-In sum, there are no obvious traits to suggest what genetic pathways might be important for de-extinction.
-Clearly, the Heath Hen must have had different breeding dispersal patterns and behaviors from its prairie relatives in order to have thrived in its former New England sandplain grassland habitats, but the species’ unique adaptations are entirely unknown.
+The goal of Phase One was to supply the genomic data necessary to understand the Heath Hen’s family tree.
+The Heath Hen is very closely related to living members of its genus, the North American prairie chickens, and unlike many other extinct birds, the Heath Hen has few visible differences from its living relatives.
+With limited historical records, not enough was known about the Heath Hen’s life history to distinguish unique behaviors from its living relatives.
+This meant there were no obvious traits to suggest which genetic pathways might be important for de-extinction.
+Sequencing and bioinformatic work is necessary to supply this missing information.

-The last surviving Heath Hens survived in a refuge on the island of Martha’s Vineyard.
+The last surviving Heath Hens found refuge on the island of Martha’s Vineyard – home to the original Heath Hen preserve.
 Islands offer ideal reintroduction sites for research purposes; the natural barrier of ocean water provides a closed environment to contain early reintroduction studies.
-Martha’s Vineyard is home to the original Heath Hen reserve.
-The island could be home to booming Heath Hens again someday, but other nearby Massachusetts islands may be better early candidates to lead the restoration of the Heath Hen.
-Ultimately, once the species proves its viability on the Massachusetts islands, we can consider restoration to the New England mainland.
+Martha’s Vineyard could be home to booming Heath Hens again someday.
+However, other nearby Massachusetts Islands may be better candidates for early Heath Hen reintroductions.
+Once the species proves its viability on the Massachusetts islands, restoration to the New England mainland can be considered.

 Heath Hen Founding Funders